hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/code_assistant.md

 **Step 8: Error Handling:**
 * Error handling using `try...except` blocks is crucial to prevent crashes during file reading, model interaction, and saving.
 * Errors are logged using the `logger` module.
-* Skipping files with errors is a good strategy.
+* Skipping files with errors is a good Startegy.
 * The system waits for 20 seconds before processing the next file – this should be configurable/tuned.